 Bodygram

-Enable businesses to easily collect body data via API and deliver more value to their customers.
+Enable businesses to easily collect body data via API and deliver more value to their customers

-Bodygram | 2022-2024 | UX Designer
+Bodygram | 2022-2024 | UX Lead

 Vision & OKR Planning, Strategy, Concept, Design workshop facilitation, Research, Cross-functional collaboration, Rapid prototyping, Client communication